-History of Art, Architecture & Design guide
+Guide to studying History of Art, Architecture & Design

 A History of Art, Architecture & Design degree is typically a challenging, engaging and creative experience undertaken by students with a range of backgrounds and interests.

-The History of Art, Architecture & Design emerged as an intellectual discipline which involved – and continues to involve – the close analysis of art and its interpretation as a telling product of human societies.
+The History of Art, Architecture & Design emerged as an intellectual discipline that involved – and continues to involve – the close analysis of art and its interpretation as a telling product of human societies.

 As it became more widely studied during the 20th century, it became the diverse and dynamic discipline it is today, drawing on psychology, psychoanalysis, sociology and anthropology (among other disciplines).

-Since the 1980s at least, there has been a growing awareness of the need to find adequate ways of understanding art, architecture and design and their consumption beyond the previously-accepted 'canon' of high art.
+Since the 1980s, at least, there has been a growing awareness of the need to find adequate ways of understanding art, architecture and design and their consumption beyond the previously accepted 'canon' of high art.

 For example, the works of female artists and other social groups previously overlooked within the area, or artefacts produced in the world beyond Western Europe and North America.